 This course covers the principles of effective oral and written communications in a business office.
 Topics include verbal/nonverbal skills, writing skills, reading skills and listening skills, psychological principles, and employment skills involved in effective business communications.
 Special attention will be given to advanced Word Processing skills.
-Prerequisite: ENGL 1113 Composition I, BUS 1003 Micro Computer Applications ACTS #: BUS 2013 (3 SCH)
+Prerequisite: ENGL 1113 Composition I with a C or higher.
+BUS 1003 Micro Computer Applications with a C or higher ACTS #: BUS 2013 (3 SCH)